-- AAI is managed by a Board of Directors that is responsive to Members.
-The Board has full executive authority and responsibility for day-to-day operations and activities of the Alliance subject to compliance with the provisions of these Bylaws.
+- The Alliance is managed by a Board of Directors, elected by its Affiliate Members.
+The Board has full executive authority and responsibility for the operations and activities of the Alliance subject to compliance with the provisions of these Bylaws.

-- The Board will include at least four Officers – President, Vice President, Treasurer, and Secretary.
+- The Board shall include at least four Officers – President, Vice President, Treasurer, and Secretary.

 - The Board may create or abolish Officer positions from time to time as it deems appropriate.

-- Only Board Members are eligible to vote at Board Meetings.
+- Only Board Directors are eligible to vote at Board Meetings.

-- Meetings of the Board may be called by the President, Secretary or any two Directors.
+- Meetings of the Board may be called by the President, Vice President, Secretary or by any two Board Directors.

-- The Board may delegate any of its powers to committees consisting of its members as it thinks fit.
+- The Board may delegate any of its powers to committees consisting of Board Directors and others as it thinks fit.
 Any committee so formed shall, in the exercise of the powers so delegated, conform to any regulations that may be imposed upon it by the Board.

 - Only the President and any other persons specifically designated by the Board as the President’s agents for this purpose, may communicate or purport to communicate officially on behalf of the Alliance.

 - Elections for Board Directors shall be held immediately before each Annual General Meeting or at such other times as the Board deems necessary.

 - Elections shall be held for all vacant Board roles and for all roles for which the incumbent’s two-year term has expired.

 - Board Directors are elected by Affiliate Members that are formal organizations in Good Standing using an electronic process determined by the Board.